vesoft-inc/nebula-docs/nebula-studio/manage-schema/st-ug-crud-tag.md

 ## Prerequisites

-To operate a tag on Studio, you must do a check of these:
+To operate a tag on the **Schema** page of Studio, you must do a check of these:

 - The version of Studio is v1.2.0-beta or later.
 - Studio is connected to Nebula Graph.